Qonda3/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit list of your our current directory.
 2-bring_me_home changes to the user's home directory.
 3-listfiles list current directory's contents in long format.
+4-listmorefiles list all files in long formay even the hidden.